What do I need to do when planning to travel the UK?

 What should I bring with me?

-- You must bring a laptop to allow you to study online.
-You must engage with studies as soon as the course induction begins and your engagement will be monitored in accordance with Tier 4 immigration regulations
+- We recommend that you bring a laptop to allow you to fully engage with your studies via blended learning.
+You must engage with studies as soon as the course induction begins and your engagement will be monitored in accordance with Student Route immigration regulations

 - A face mask/face covering for use on the airplane and public transport